Zabalai/rag-base/backend_doc_processing/README.md

 - Receives documents from frontend or orchestrator
 - Outputs processed documents to backend_vectorizer

 ## Security
-- Credentials managed via secret_manager
+- This service authenticates directly to Vault (secret_manager) for its own credentials and secrets.
+- Vault policies grant only the minimum required privileges (principle of least privilege).
-- Access controls per client/tenant
+- Access controls per client/tenant.

 ## Extensibility
 - Add new enrichment or normalization steps